-The winter illuminations start late November in Sappporo and you will be able to see at least 3 iconic sites turn into magical places: Odori Park, Ekimaedori and Minami-ichi-jo dori.
+The winter illuminations start in late November in Sapporo and you will be able to see at least 3 iconic sites turn into magical places: Odori Park, Ekimaedori, and Minami-ichi-jo dori.
 The Odori Park holds the main event and it can be seen until late December.
-Ekimaedori street is illuminated until mid-February while Minami-ichi-jo dori street will be illuminated until mid-March.
+Ekimaedori Street will be illuminated until mid-February while Minami-ichi-jo dori Street will be illuminated until mid-March.

 The Ashikaga Flower Fantasy

 The Ashikaga Flower Fantasy is just 90 minutes away from Tokyo and it’s the perfect mix of astonishing Christmas lights (with over four million lights) and a remarkable laser show.
 This flower park is amazing all year round, but during the winter illumination it is even better.
 You will usually have 3 different kinds of light shows:

 Get all the cool spots and tips for a fun trip to Japan.
 It's free!